NeLy-EPFL/fanc-proofreading-priority-queue/README.md

   - To reconnect to the screen session, run `screen -r`

 ## Implement your own prioritization rules
 The prioritization rules are implemented in `ysp_bot/rules.py`.
 Take a look at existing examples.
-Generally speaking, each rule should be implemented as a class that inherits from the `ysp_bot.rules.PrioritizationRule` abstract class.
+Each rule should be implemented as a class that inherits from the `ysp_bot.rules.PrioritizationRule` abstract class.
 This abstract class requires you to implement two methods, namely `get_table` and `entry_to_feed`.
 They are specified below:
 ```Python
 class PrioritizationRule(abc.ABC):
     @abc.abstractmethod